-- Recall that the data scientist is someone who cleans, massages, and organizes (big) data.
-Data scientists will usually already get data that has passed a first round of cleaning and manipulation - Chances are you have used a spreadsheet in the past to store information.
-You had a set of rows and columns, where the rows contained the information (or data), and the columns described the information (sometimes called metadata) - A relational database is built upon this core principle of columns and rows in tables, allowing you to have information spread across multiple tables.
-This allows you to work with more complex data, avoid duplication, and have flexibility - A DataBase Management System (DBMS) is software that allows applications to store and analyze information in a database - ACID (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps
+- Recall that the data scientist is someone who cleans, massages, and organizes data.
+Data scientists will usually already get data that has passed a first round of cleaning and manipulation - A relational database is built upon the core principle of columns (fields, attributes) and rows (records, tuples) in tables, allowing you to have information spread across multiple tables.
+This allows you to work with complex data, avoid duplication, and have flexibility - A DataBase Management System (DBMS) is software that allows applications to store and analyze information in a database - ACID (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps